 File a Free Application for Federal Student Aid (FAFSA) by March 1st

-- Be Pell Grant eligible as determined by your Free Application for Federal Student Aid (FAFSA) and have an EFC greater than 0
+- Be Pell Grant eligible as determined by your Free Application for Federal Student Aid (FAFSA)

 - Remain an Arizona Resident for tuition purposes